 Excellent, fine-point motion control.
 Uses battery power efficiently.
-Available with Wii-themed artwork, like Bowser, and in various colors.
+Available with Nintendo-themed artwork, like Bowser or Toad, and in various colors.
 Works with both Wii and Wii U systems.

 Pricey, as it’s a licensed product.
 Users will need to buy additional nunchuk controller for many games.

 Controllers pair quickly and easily with Wii U and Wii systems.
 Ergonomic design matches that of the original controllers.
 Button and stick responsiveness is very good.
 Silicone protective case helps prolong controllers’ service life.

 Nunchuk joystick vibration can be bothersome.
 Pointer tends to be too sensitive, leading to inaccuracy.

 Two remotes, two nunchuks, two wrist straps.
 Works the same as official controllers for some games.
 Remotes feature onboard speakers.
 Slightly lighter than original controllers.
 Uses 2 AA batteries.

 Some report motion lag.
 Speakers are a little louder than original versions.
 Can take several attempts to connect.